University College London is offering approximately 35 overseas research scholarships for international students.

 Applicants must be holding or expecting to achieve at least an upper second-class Honours UK undergraduate degree or equivalent qualification.

-- Course Level: Scholarships are available for pursuing research program at University College London.
+- Course Level: The studentships are available for pursuing research program at University College London.

 - Awards consist of fee funding to cover the difference between Overseas and UK/EU tuition fees.